 Like Ruth before him, the length of McGwire’s home runs was as staggering as the pace at which he was hitting them.
 Everywhere he went, it seemed McGwire was setting ballpark records for the longest clout ever hit.
 At home in St. Louis, he sent a ball 545 feet off a stadium billboard; in batting practice, he blasted a pitch straight away over the center field fence—landing in the middle of the upper deck at Busch Memorial Stadium.
 In Phoenix, another pre-game shot managed to find its way out of Bank One Ballpark, escaping down a street; it was never found.

 In many cases, fans came to see McGwire and only McGwire.
 They came early to watch him hit batting practice, and left early after his last at-bat.
-In one game at Houston, there was a mass exodus of spectators after McGwire hit late in the contest; they bothered not to hang around and watch the hometown Astros stage a game-winning, ninth-inning rally.
+In one game at Houston, there was a mass exodus of spectators after McGwire hit late in the contest; they didn’t bother to hang around and watch the hometown Astros stage a game-winning, ninth-inning rally.

 He got it in the form of competition.